therealklanni/SimpleFunc/README.md

 var newvalue = simplefunc.decode(encoded);
 ```

-You can convert to/from a JSON string:
+You can convert a value to/from a JSON string:
 ```js
 var json = simplefunc.toJson(value);
 var newvalue = simplefunc.fromJson(encoded);